Skip to content

 bash

-uv add nnrp-py
+uv add --prerelease allow nnrp-py

 Using pip: